spapas/spapas.github.io/content/easy-immutable-objects.rst

     }}

-Now, as can be seen in the above examples, modifying (without mutating) a compex state object this is not very easy - it needs much thinking and is too error prone!
+Now, as can be seen in the above examples, modifying (without mutating) a compex state object is not very easy - it needs much thinking and is too error prone!
 This will be even more apparent when we also get the array modifications into the equation, for example by adding another two groups: